greenboxal/doggohub/PROCESS.md

 - ~Frontend needs help from a Front-end engineer.
 Please follow the ["Implement design & UI elements" guidelines].
 - ~up-for-grabs is an issue suitable for first-time contributors, of reasonable difficulty and size.
 Not exclusive with other labels.
-- ~"feature proposal" is a proposal for a new feature for GitLab.
+- ~"feature proposal" is a proposal for a new feature for DoggoHub.
 People are encouraged to vote in support or comment for further detail.
 Do not use `feature request`.
 - ~bug is an issue reporting undesirable or incorrect behavior.
 - ~customer is an issue reported by enterprise subscribers.
 This label should